swimgod/swimgod.github.io/Path-Planning.md

 **Path Planning Considerations**

-1. Data Collection: what data to collect from sensors?
+**1. Data Collection:** what data to collect from sensors?

-2. Data Cleaning: what details are relevant to the problem?
+**2. Data Cleaning:** what details are relevant to the problem?

-3. Prediction Steps: how to navigate uncertainty around environment prediction and behavior planning?
+**3. Prediction Steps:** how to navigate uncertainty around environment prediction and behavior planning?